-If you plan a road trip on the west coast or in the north of Australia, don’t forget to add Karijini National Park to your itinerary.
-From waterfalls, canyons, and natural pools, to red earth and mountains, this oasis in the desert offers incredible sights.
-However, it is important to prepare your stay in Karijini.
+Karijini National Park is an iconic place in Western Australia.
+If you are planning a road trip on the west coast of the country or in the North, be sure to venture there.
+Between waterfalls, canyons, chasms, natural pools, red earth and mountains, this oasis in the desert offers an incredible experience.
+However, it is important to prepare your stay in Karijini well.
 You definitely have to take into consideration the weather and carry enough drinking water and food, petrol and other things.
 In this article, you will find useful information about Karijini National Park and about how to prepare your trip.

 General information about Karijini National Park